How to Select a Web Design Company in Houston, TX: A Guide for Business Owners

 Transparency in Pricing

-The quote should be clear with charges.
-No hidden costs or enigmatic charges.
+The quote should be transparent with charges: no hidden costs or enigmatic charges.

 Package vs. Custom Pricing